 Confirm that the customer gateway supports BGP

-Verify the encryption domain and proxy IDs
+Check the encryption domain and proxy ID

-1. Confirm if the encryption domain or proxy ID that's configured on both AWS and on your customer gateway device is 0.0.0.0/0 = 0.0.0.0/0.
+- Check whether the encryption domain or proxy ID that you configured on AWS and your customer gateway device is 0.0.0.0/0 = 0.0.0.0/0.

-"event_timestamp": 1673252138,
+{"event_timestamp": 1673252138,

 "details": "AWS tunnel Phase 2 SA is established with